fieldtrip/website/workshop/natmeg/preprocessing.md

 {% include image src="/assets/img/workshop/natmeg/preprocessing/natmeg_erp3.png" width="650" %}

-_Figure: Topographic plot of the event related potentials obtained using ft_topoplotER_
+_Figure: Topographic plot of the event-related potentials obtained using ft_topoplotER_

 {% include markup/info %}
 To which MEG channels can we best compare the topographical plots from the EEG data, the magnetometers or the gradiometers?